Beauty lighting behind the subject???

 My workflow is simply to increase the contrast in either Lightroom or Camera Raw before doing any additional post processing.

-Be sure to watch the video above for an additional bonus post production (Photoshop) trick to add a dreamy window light effect to these shots.
+Be sure to watch the video below for an additional bonus post production (Photoshop) trick to add a dreamy window light effect to these shots.